physiozoo/physiozoo.github.io/docs/sections/tutorials/tutorial1.rst

 **Introduction**
 ---------------------
 Accurate peak detection is critical for performing a meaningfull HRV analysis.
-Numerous algorithms for finding R-peaks in the ECG signal have been developped.
+Numerous algorithms for finding R-peaks in the Human ECG signal have been developped.
 However, these need to be adapted to the different dynamic accross mammalian species. **PhysioZoo** builds on the reference open source **gqrs** peak detector to provide an accurate R-peak detector **rqrs** which can be used on different mammalian ECG data.

 **Performing peak detection**
 -----------------------------

+  1. Open PhysioZoo

-  1. Click "Peak Detection" on the Menu bar to open the peak detection interface.
+  2. Click "Peak Detection" on the Menu bar to open the peak detection interface.

-  2. Load an ECG recording (e.g. File -> Open File -> Rabbit_example.txt).
+  3. Load an ECG recording (e.g. File -> Open File -> Rabbit_example.txt).
 The ECG will be displayed.
 The R-peak detector will run automatically.
 You will see some red crosses appearing on the ECG signal at the locations that have been detected (pannel A).

-  3. You can browse through the recording by stretching and moving the red window displayed in pannel B. You can also move through the recording by using the arrows circled in red on the right hand side.
+  4. You can browse through the recording by stretching and moving the red window displayed in pannel B. You can also move through the recording by using the arrows circled in red on the right hand side.

 .. image:: ../../_static/peak_detection_fig1.png